ktaylor63/southeast/site/content/charleston/partners-for-fish-and-wildlife-program.md

 ## General requirements

-- Projects must benefit Federal trust resources including threatened or endangered species and/or ARS;
+- Projects must benefit federal trust resources including threatened or endangered species and/or ARS;
 - Minimum ten year agreement;
 - Voluntary participation;
 - Landowner does not forfeit property rights; and